longlonglin/QTCS/README.md

 Our algorithms are implemented in Python 3.10.12 and all experiments are executed on a server with  an Intel (R) Xeon (R) E5-2680 v4@2.40GHZ CPU and 256GB RAM running Ubuntu 18.04.

-# Dataset description
+# Dataset
 We focus on identifying the communities from a temporal network, in which each temporal edge is associated with a timestamp.
 In particular, temporal edges are stored in the raw data where each line is one temporal edge.

 | from_id | \t  | to_id    | \t  |  timestamps  |
 | :----:  |:----: | :----:   |:----:   | :----: |

 Due to the space limit, we only upload some small datasets.
-But, you can download all datasets used in our paper from the following table
+But, you can download all datasets used in our paper from the following table or contact longlonglin@swu.edu.cn for details

 | Datasets | URLs  |
 | :----:  |:----: |